What are Commercial Rates?

 Rates are a Commercial Charge levied by Local Authorities on the occupiers of commercial and industrial property.
 Local Authorities collect rates based on property valuations.

 Rates for New Business Premises

 The Valuation officer informs your Local Authority of the valuation of your property.
-Your Local Authority then calculates your rates using the current years Annual Rate in Valuation.
-The Annual Rate in Valuation is determined at the Budget Meeting each year.
-View the Rates:
+Your Local Authority then calculates your rates using the current years Annual Rate on Valuation.
+The Annual Rate on Valuation is determined at the Budget Meeting each year.

 You will be sent a rate demand, informing you of your commercial rates for the coming year.
 This amount is broken into two moiety's or instalments.
 The first instalment is due on receipt of the rate demand.
-The second instalment is due on the 1st July.
+The second instalment is due on the 1st July each year.

 How to Pay

 Online Payment - pin number required, please contact the Rates Office @ 046-9097455